Charly Suarez

-Charly Coronel Suarez (born August 14, 1988) is a Filipino professional boxer.
-He is the current WBA & IBF Asia Super Featherweight Champion.
-As an amateur, Suarez represented the Philippines at the 2016 Summer Olympics.
+Charly Coronel Suarez (born August 14, 1988) is a Filipino professional boxer who challenged for the World Boxing Organization (WBO) junior lightweight title in 2025.
+He is also the WBO International Super Featherweight Champion in 2024.
+As an amateur, Suarez represented the Philippines at the 2016 Summer Olympics.As of May 2025, Suarez is ranked #8 best active Junior lightweight by The Ringand #9 by ESPN.